 - Does not cross into baby's bloodstream

-- Provides good pain relief and allows you to continue with delivery
+- Provides good pain relief in lower body and allows you to continue with delivery

 - Can cause headaches and drop in blood pressure, as well as changes in baby's heartbeat